it176131/it176131.github.io/_posts/2025-02-16-includes-layouts.md

 With a quick refresh of my local Jekyll server and an inspection of a couple of my site's pages, I could see the Google Analytics `<script>`.
 It had worked!

+I pushed all of my changes to GitHub and merged with my main branch.
+After deployment I checked my live-site and again saw the script.
+I felt like I had unlocked a level in my understanding of Jekyll, GitHub Pages, and HTML.